vv198x/go2ban/README.md

 **Security**: The raw table provides a strong first line of defense against incoming network traffic, helping to prevent malicious activity from reaching other parts of the system.

-**Connection Prevention**: Blocking traffic in the raw table ensures that the connection never even opens, which can be useful for mitigating DDoS attacks and reducing CPU load.
+**Connection established**: Blocking traffic in the raw table ensures that the connection never even opens, which can be useful for mitigating DDoS attacks and reducing CPU load.

 ### Development
 The go2ban service is developed in Go and makes use of iptables for firewall management.
 The codebase is open-source and contributions are welcome.